 Choosing a Primary and Concealed Carry Handgun

 There are many handgun models on the market today in a wide variety of Sizes, Calibers, Action-Types, Finishes, and other mechanical features.
+Some have mechanical safeties, but most DO NOT!

 Modern day handguns do have built-in safety features like a grip or tang safety, loaded chamber indicators, double-stage trigger’s and magazine disconnects.
 Ultimately, it’s the space between your ears that keeps you safe!